 The SIU shall cooperate with the Fraud Units/Divisions of the various Insurance Departments and other relevant law enforcement agencies and authorized governmental agencies to assure compliance with all pertinent insurance statutes and regulations and provide a prompt response to requests made in the course of any criminal or civil investigation undertaken by authorized governmental agencies or law enforcement.
-Such cooperation includes access to the Company's offices upon reasonable notice and at reasonable hours to verify compliance with this Anti-Fraud Plan.
+Such cooperation includes access to the Company's offices upon reasonable notice and at reasonable hours to verify compliance with this Anti-Fraud.
+Furthermore, the company shall maintain appropriate records for all Insurance Administrations to determine the effectiveness of its anti-fraud plan and strategies.